 For fine dining inside one of the parks, your go-to will be Monsieur Paul in Epcot’s France pavilion.
 Located above the much more widely known Les Chefs de France, this fancy restaurant was recently revamped.
 It has a mild dress code – no tank tops, etc – but It’s not as strict as Victoria and Albert’s.
 If French cuisine isn’t your thing, just two pavilions away, Canada hosts the much beloved Le Cellier steakhouse.

-There’s room for romance
+There’s room for romance at Disney World

 You’ve definitely seen Castle proposal pictures floating around online, so there’s clearly some kind of romance in the air.
 Even if you’re not popping the question or posing with your hands on your face in surprise as a ring is presented, there are some great couples activities.
 The Grand Floridian’s full name is the Grand Floridian Resort and Spa, and couples spa dates are an option.
 There are also private fireworks cruises on the Seven Seas Lagoon that will offer you a romantic view of the Magic Kingdom’s nightly performance.
 (For a budget option, time a trip on the ferry from the park to the Ticket and Transportation Center or one of the resort boats with the start of the fireworks, though this requires a bit of luck.)